Chymyst/chymyst-core/docs/chymyst01.md

 The actual syntax of `Chymyst` is only a little more verbose.
 Reactions are defined using `case` expressions that specify the input molecules by pattern-matching.

-Here is the translation of the example reaction shown above:
+Here is the translation of the example reaction shown above into the syntax of `Chymyst`:

 ```scala
 import io.chymyst.jc._